NVIDIA/nvbmc-docs/security/spdm-solution.md

 The initial authorization should be performed after running the deamon with a delay configured by this param.
 Default value: 60.
 - **cached_authorization_renew**: [seconds];
-Renew autorization for already authenticated devices after the provided time period.
+Renew authorization for already authenticated devices after the provided time period.
 Value of 0 seconds makes no renew available.
 Default value: 0.

+#### SPDM over MCTP conneciton
+The SPDM deamon uses MCTP discovery mechanism to check available MCTP devices.
+The MCTP discovery mechanism is provided by ctrld, implemented in mctp library.

+    [SPDM deamon] <--> [SPDM library] <--> [libmctp: ctrld (over dbus)]

+Once all MCTP capable devices are discovered SPDM deamon will send GET_CAPABILITIES message to all devices to check, which devices support SPDM.

+SPDM messages will be sent using MCTP library.
+The messages are sent using sockets.

+    [SPDM deamon] <--> [SPDM library] <--> [libmctp: socket]

+After that part, spdmd should have a list of SPDM responders.
+Any authentication could be initiated in two ways:
+1. Redfish client requests for authentication, certificates or measurements from an SPDM responder capable device.
+2. The SPDM deamon initiates authentication after initial delay, getting certificates or measurements basing on provided parameters or the configuration file.
+After that the deamon stores cached values, available for immediate answering on Redfish client queries.

+All cached values like authorization status, certificates and measurements are kept in the SPDM deamon.

 #### Dbus communication layer
-Dbus communication layer should provide a dedicated means to get all information required by Redfish schema, specific for SPDM.
+Dbus communication layer should provide dedicated means to get all information required by Redfish schema, specific for SPDM.

+    [Redfish client] <--> [BMC dbus client] <--> [SPDM deamon] <--> [SPDM responder device]

 SPDM deamon will use dbus API provided by [sdbusplus repo](https://github.com/openbmc/sdbusplus.git).

 Dbus requests params
-Id - could be a mashup of the eRoT’s id plus protected entity’s Id (Ex: GPU’s Id) "Id" : "<ComponentIntegrity’s Id>" for example: "Chassis/{ChassisId}" or "ComputerSystems/{SystemId}/Processors/{ProcessorId}"
+Id - could be a mash-up of the eRoT’s id plus protected entity’s Id (Ex: GPU’s Id) "Id" : "<ComponentIntegrity’s Id>" for example: "Chassis/{ChassisId}" or "ComputerSystems/{SystemId}/Processors/{ProcessorId}"